arvigeus/AZ-204/Questions/App Service Plans.md

 - [ ] Isolated
 - [ ] IsolatedV2

-Answer: Only `PremiumV2` and `PremiumV3` support pre-warmed instances.
+Answer: Pre-warmed instances is a feature of Automatic scaling, which is supported only on `PremiumV2` and `PremiumV3` plans.

 ---

-Question: Which of the following App Service plans supports always ready instances:
+Question: Which of the following App Service plans you can have always ready instances?

 - [ ] Free
 - [ ] Shared